 All Committee meetings were held in public and all meeting agendas posted in accordance with the Bagley-Keene Open Meeting Act and Executive Order N-29-20.
-The Commission's website was used to provide agenda items and notification of meetings, as well as broad-based access to critical accreditation materials for institutions and others interested in accreditation.
-In accordance with the Executive Order and to ensure the safety of all participants in the meetings, the Committee on Accreditation (COA) conducted the meetings via technology.
+The Commission's website was utilized fully to provide agenda items and notification of meetings, as well as broad-based access to critical accreditation materials for institutions and others interested in accreditation.
+In accordance with the Executive Order and to ensure the safety of all participants in the meetings, the Committee on Accreditation (COA) conducted the meetings via Zoom webcast.
 Members of the COA and Commission staff were not present at the Commission office but participated by technology from other locations throughout the state.
-The public was able to access meetings through Zoom webcasts.
-Those without computer access were able to participate by telephone via the US Toll-Free call-in numbers delineated in the meeting agenda.
+The public was able to access this meeting through the Zoom webcast.
+For those without computer access they were able to participate by telephone via the US Toll-Free call-in numbers delineated in the meeting agenda.

 PSD e-News.
 The PSD e-News, developed in 2008, continued to be distributed weekly.
-This electronic notification has increased its readership each year and now reaches over 3,526 individuals, including all approved institutions, to inform them of accreditation-related activities such as the development and revision of standards, technical assistance opportunities, and notification of requests for stakeholder comment.
+This electronic notification has increased its readership each year and now reaches over 3,526 individuals - including all approved institutions - to inform them of accreditation-related activities such as the development and revision of standards, technical assistance opportunities, and notification of requests for stakeholder comment.

 Program Sponsor Alerts.
-Program Sponsor Alerts (PSAs) continued to be a primary tool used to communicate to program sponsors information about a specific issue such as the adoption of new standards by the Commission or clarification of requirements and deadlines.
+Program Sponsor Alerts (PSAs) continued to be a primary tool used to communicate to program sponsors instructions for a particular task or information about a specific issue such as the adoption of new standards by the Commission or clarification of requirements and deadlines.
 This has served particularly useful during 2020-21 in communicating information to the field as the education community navigated the pandemic and the various and changing new laws and flexibilities.
-Program Sponsor Alerts will continue to be used to provide information to the field when necessary as they have served this objective well.
+Program Sponsor Alerts will continue to be used to provide information to the field when necessary as they have served the objective well.
 The Commission staff issued the following 22 PSAs between July 1, 2020, to June 30, 2021: